 Anti EU constitution, (which is what we were talking about), comes from narrow minded little xenophobic people like you.

 Xenophobic like the French Socialists that voted against it or the 63% of Dutch voters who said no?
 Just calling us xenophobic worked for a while but it has stopped working.
 We haven’t gone away and hid under a rock.
-It may have slipped you notice, but the more eurosceptic elements of the political spectrum were bigger supporters of enlargement, than the Federasts.
-Its not foreigners we don’t like but the concept of a supranational state.

 The constitution, if you bothered to actually read it, actually engrains the idea of national sovereignty.
 But you did not read it, which is why you promote a party borne of daily mail readers.
 Rather than promote fascist, anti EU propaganda, why not point out exactly what parts of the CONSTITUTION, you do not like.
 Oh yeah, I forgot.
 You can't do this, because you haven't actually read it